 - Allow field crew to track their hours, communicate with team members, and retain visibility over resources

-- Sync with construction project management and document management software
+- Sync with construction project management and construction document management software

 - Be accessible on mobile devices